Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics: Introduction

 To compute the second moment however, we must deal with both the effect the conditioning has on the Jacobian, as well as the effect of the correlations between the Jacobians themselves.
 The first effectively augments the law of the Jacobians by a low-rank perturbation, so we are reduced to the problem of computing the expected characteristic polynomial for perturbations of a pair of correlated matrices both sampled from the elliptic ensemble.

 On the exponential scale, we do this by approximating the characteristic polynomial by the exponential of a more well-behaved linear statistic.
 Not only does this make the characteristic polynomial more stable under perturbation, but using suitable concentration estimates, we may show that this statistic may be replaced by its expectation, which is insensitive to correlations.
 In the symmetric case this method was explored quite fully in the work of Ben Arous, Bourgade and McKenna \cite{exponential}, who showed how one may employ this method under a fairly mild set of conditions.
-We follow this method, which entails establishing and modifying a variety of results from symmetric matrix theory to the elliptic ensemble, where the eigenvalues are less stable under perturbation.
+We follow this method, which entails establishing and modifying a variety of results from symmetric matrix theory to the non-symmetric setting, where the eigenvalues are less stable under perturbation.
 This will be the focus of Section \ref{section:elliptic-ensemble-background}.
+Many of our results are given specifically for the elliptic ensemble, but essentially only rely on concentration estimates for the matrix and rates of convergence for the expected empirical measures of shifted singular values.
+As such, we expect our general set-up should readily apply to most non-symmetric matrices for which the Kac-Rice formula has currently been applied.

 To obtain estimates on the determinant term to vanishing order, as needed for the proof of Theorem \ref{theorem:main-theorem constant order concentration bulk}, will be a more difficult task.
 The key problem is that in this case the correlations between the Jacobians are no longer negligible, as indeed the fluctuations of the determinant are typically on the order of a polynomial factor.
 Thus the primary difficulty is to control these fluctuations, for which our main tool will be a moment bound for the determinant term which is tight up to a constant.

-The primary technical input will be the computation of the higher moments for the absolute characteristic polynomial of the elliptic ensemble up to constant order, given in Section \ref{section:integral moments of characteristic}.
-Such bounds have a long history, and are known classically in the Symmetric and Hermitian case \cite{BrezinBegin,BrezinReal}, as well as for certain classical groups \cite{char11,Matsumoto_2007}.
-Much less is known in the non-symmetric case though, and instead we must rely on methods more dependent on the invariance of the ensemble.
-A more in-depth discussion of the background for this problem, as well as our methods, are given in Section \ref{section:integral moments of characteristic}.
+An important technical input for this will be the computation of the higher moments for the absolute characteristic polynomial of the elliptic ensemble up to constant order, which is obtained in our companion paper \cite{PaxComp}.